-As an adoptee, I've been blessed with the challenges that other people might neglect to the detriment of their character.
+As an adoptee, I've been blessed with potentially crippling challenges that other people might neglect to the detriment of their character.
+Not because I am a better person, but only because I couldn't ignore them and be happy.
 A primal wound.
 Fear of rejection.
 Fear of abandonment.
 Fear of failure.
-It also means that I am highly attuned to these attributes in others.
+It also means that I am highly attuned to these attributes in others (both a blessing and a curse).
 But I didn't expect much of that to figure in a Marvel action movie... until I found Loki.

 Odin: Your birthright was to die as a child!
 Cast out on a frozen rock.
 If I had not taken you in, you would not be here now to hate me.

 The opinion of the world is Odin's.
 He who saved a child, was the hero.
 And Loki is the liar, the trickster, and the ungrateful wretch who threw it in his face.
 But let's look at that more closely.

 Loki the Liar